 Soft delicate shades of pink, with a strong stripe of red here or there and clouds of white, a block of crystallized salt can be incredibly beautiful and decorative.
-Rock salt can be found almost everywhere on the planet; France, Poland, Persia and the Himalayan mountains are but a few of these places.
+Rock salt can be found almost everywhere on the planet; France, Poland, Persia, and the Himalayan mountains are but a few of these places.
 Himalayan salt lamps and candle holders have become increasingly popular for both their aesthetic value and health benefits, although any block of crystallized salt will provide the same benefits.
-What are these benefits and how exactly can a salt lamp positively affect your life?
+What are these benefits and how exactly can a Himalayan salt lamp positively affect your life?
 This article will answer these questions and much more!

 Mining for Salt